 Lobbying by Trump associates highlights foreign agent law

-" Paul Manafort says he's registering with the Justice Department as a foreign agent.
-Michael Flynn already has.
+Manafort says he's registering with the Justice Department as a fo... .
+FILE - In this Feb.
+1, 2017 file photo, then-National Security Adviser Michael Flynn speaks during the daily news briefing at the White House in Washington.

 Comments